How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 For most medium-weight yarn lemon patterns, a 4mm or 5mm crochet hook works well.
 Use a smaller hook for tighter, firmer coasters and a slightly larger hook for softer amigurumi.
 Always check the pattern’s recommended gauge before starting.

-Creating a crochet lemon pattern is one of the most rewarding and enjoyable ways to bring sunshine into your home.
-From practical coasters and trivets to whimsical amigurumi and charming garlands, these citrus-inspired projects offer something for every skill level and occasion.
-The bright yellow yarn is instantly cheerful, and the simple construction means you can finish most designs in a single sitting.
+Crocheting lemons is one of the most enjoyable ways to bring a little sunshine into your home.
+From practical coasters and trivets to whimsical amigurumi and charming garlands, there’s a citrus project for every level and occasion.
+The bright yellow is cheerful, and the simple construction means most finish in a single sitting.